openstack/openstack-manuals/doc/networking-guide/source/adv_config_ipv6.rst

 Router support
 --------------

-The behavior of the Neutron router for IPv6 is different than IPv4 in a few ways.
+The behavior of the neutron router for IPv6 is different than IPv4 in a few ways.

 Internal router ports, that act as default gateway ports for a network, will